-Common knowledge says that they must fulfil certain conditions to be accepted into this force.
+Common knowledge says that they must fulfill certain conditions to be accepted into this force.
 This is true.
 Recruits must be single, between 19 and 30 years of age and at least 174 cm tall, Catholic and of Swiss citizenship.
-A requirement is also a degree and a completed basic training with the Swiss military.
+A requirement is also a degree and completed basic training with the Swiss military.

 As to the facts, the colors of the official uniform are the Medici colors.
 Medicis was a noble later royal family, with roots in Florence, Italy, whose coat of arms were six red balls onto a yellow background.
-As the rank of the family was raised by one of the French kings in the mid XVth century, the upper red ball was replaced with another one containing the French Kings’ symbol.
+As the rank of the family was raised by one of the French kings in the mid-XVth century, the upper red ball was replaced with another one containing the French Kings’ symbol.
 Three gold Fleurs de Lis onto a blue background.
 Thus yellow/gold/orange, red and blue are told to be Medici colors.